TimiLin01/BellaBeat_Case_Study/README.md

       Id
 HAVING daily_avg_step > 7000
 ```
-This give us back 20 users out of 33, that is 60.6%
+This give us back 20 users out of 33, that is 60.6% of our sample population.

 ## Refrence
 <a id="1">[1]</a> Furberg, R., Brinton, J., Keating, M., & Ortiz, A. (2016).
 Crowd-sourced Fitbit datasets 03.12.2016-05.12.2016 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.53894 <br />